 Shreyas Talpade’s journey in Bollywood, like many of his contemporaries, is one of struggle and determination, but that doesn’t make his journey any less unique than anyone else’s.
 Being an outsider, Shreyas had to pay his dues before making a debut in Bollywood.
 Due to this, even convincing his parents to let him pursue his dream of acting was a task.
 In an interview, he was heard mentioning how his father was okay with him pursuing acting but his mother had her reservations and made sure that he completed his graduation first.
+Over the years, Shreyas Talpade movies have been a source of constant entertainment to us.
 To celebrate the birthday of Shreyas Talpade, we bring to you the inspiring story of how he got his big break and his journey thereafter.

 Shreyas Talpade began his career by acting in stage shows across Maharashtra and in Marathi TV serials.
 He gained popularity by playing the lead in Zee TV’s serial Woh (1997).
 On appearing in Damini, a popular Marathi TV serial, he gained recognition among the Marathi audience.
 In 2001, Shreyas started playing a role in DD’s Jaane Anjaane where again, his performance was lauded by the audience.

 2. Shreyas’ big break